Hand Tools - Struck Tools

-Struck tools are made in various shapes and sizes and for many uses and include cold chisels, punches, nail sets, rock and star drills, and wedges.
+Struck tools or hammered tools are made in various shapes and sizes and for many uses and include cold chisels, punches, drift pins, nail sets, rock and star drills, and wedges.
 Use the correct tool for the job.

 - Hold the chisel, for shearing and chipping, at an angle which permits the bevel of the cutting edge to lie flat against the shearing plane.